 Civilians, Coast Guard members, and prior service members with a baccalaureate degree in a Science, Technology, Engineering, and Mathematics (STEM) or command, control, communications, computers, cyber, and information technology (C5I) field have the opportunity to compete and apply for a commission through the Direct Commission Engineer (DCE) program.
 Some currently enlisted CG members in the MK, EM, DC, AET, IT, or ET ratings with at least an associate degree in a STEM or C5I field of study are also eligible to apply.
 CG members in other ratings who have an associate in a STEM, or C5I field and Naval Engineering, Civil Engineering, or C5I experience will be considered on a case-by-case basis.
-Active duty CG applicants with only an associate degree must be an E-5 by the panel date, and have more than 4 years of active duty service (at least two in the USCG) by the date of the DCO course they would attend.
+Active duty CG applicants with only an associate degree must be an E-5 and be Coast Guard Commission TEMP eligible by the panel date, and have more than 4 years of active duty service (at least two in the USCG) by the date of the DCO course they would attend.
 The DCE program seeks to provide engineers and technologists with leadership opportunities in program management and systems implementation that enable Coast Guard missions.

 Initial Assignments and Training:

 DCEs work with a Coast Guard assignment officer following selection.
 The assignment officer will review the individual’s education, experience, and qualifications, in addition to their expressed assignment interests, and assign orders to a position at a Coast Guard operational or field unit that best aligns the selectee’s talents & potential with the needs of the Coast Guard.
 Following commissioning (which occurs approximately 30 days prior to attending the Direct Commission Officer (DCO) course in New London, Connecticut) new officers will execute permanent change of station (PCS) orders and report directly to their first unit for a brief period.
 DCEs will then go TDY to the DCO course.
 The DCO course will be 5 weeks in duration.
 At DCO training, DCEs receive initial indoctrination to the traditions and programs of the Service, and training on service-specific administration essentials needed for their success as a commissioned officer in the Coast Guard.
 Following completion of DCO training, DCEs will return to their unit.